melvin145/blogzz-app/README.md

 # Blogzz-app

-  blogzz-app is an blog-application developed using python web framework Django 4.0.2

-  where users can create,update and delete their blog also read blogs writen by others users
+ blogzz-app is a blog-application developed using the Python web framework Django 4.0.2. where users can create, update, and delete their blogs.
+They can also read blogs written by other users.

 ## Maintainer